Newcastle United takeover: The key men behind the deal and how much they are REALLY worth

 They are led by Joseph DaGrosa, the CEO of GACP Sports and currently president of Bordeaux.

-DeGrosa is a millionaire in his own right and has been described as a ‘prominent investor’ in his homeland having funded several successful businesses.
+DeGrosa is a billionaire in his own right and has been described as a ‘prominent investor’ in his homeland having funded several successful businesses.

 He previously helped salvage 248 Burger King franchises out of administration, and is also on the board of Eastern Airlines.